 For more information or to partner with Providence on this corporate wellness effort, visit the event website.

 Get involved this year JUST FOR THE WELL OF IT!
-Join us for our annual Providence Corporate Cup Run/Walk on Saturday, March 24, 2018 in beautiful downtown Baton Rouge.
+Join us for our annual Providence Corporate Cup Run/Walk tentative planned for Saturday, March 23, 2019 in beautiful downtown Baton Rouge.
 Get your corporate team together and join the fun!
-2018 sponsorship opportunities are available.
+2019 sponsorship opportunities will be available soon.
 For more information, visit www.providencecorporatecup.com.

 Founded in 2000 in Baton Rouge, Louisiana, Providence began with a handful of dedicated employees committed to providing exceptional service to all its clients' engineering and environmental needs.
 Providence has since grown exponentially and provides environmental, engineering, and disaster management services nationally and internationally, while continuing to serve its local and regional clients.

 In 2013, Providence became a 100% employee-owned company by adopting an Employee Stock Ownership Plan (ESOP).
-Providence is managed under the direction of Karen Holden, CEO, and supported by several company executives and principals that comprise the Providence Board of Directors.
-The board includes Karen Holden, Todd Black, Yousheng Zeng, Rich Major, and Clay Breaud with Jason Benoit and Mike Purdom serving as advisors.
+Providence is managed under the direction of Karen Holden, CEO, and supported by the Providence Board of Directors.
+The Providence Board of Directors includes Karen Holden, PE, Rich Major, PE, and Clay Breaud; with Jason Benoit serving as an adviser to the board.

 Member, Board of Directors